fredm23579/personal-profile/README.md

 ## Acceptance Criteria

-Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:
+These are the critical requirements followed to develop a portfolio that satisfies a typical hiring manager’s needs:

 ```
 GIVEN I need to sample a potential employee's previous work